2028 United States Senate elections

 The 2028 United States Senate elections will be held on November 7, 2028, with 34 of the 100 seats in the Senate being contested in regular elections, the winners of which will serve 6-year terms in the United States Congress from January 3, 2029, to January 3, 2035, which will include the entire term of the president who wins the 2028 presidential election and the first two years of the 2032 presidential election winner's term.
 Senators are divided into 3 classes whose terms are staggered so that a different class is elected every other year.
 Class 3 senators were last elected in 2022, and will be up for election again in 2028.
 These elections will run concurrently with the 2028 United States presidential election.
+One third of the states are up for election for this year.